-VIC QLD TAS SA WA NSW ACT NT statement correctly states the landlord's expenditure and each individual outgoing that comprises > 10% of the total amount of outgoings; or (b) if outgoings are limited to rates, insurance, fire services property levies, owners corporation fees and other outgoings prescribed by regulation (none have been prescribed to date), accompanied by receipts, (ss.47(3), (5) & (6) RLA).
-When auditing the outgoings, an auditor must give the tenant a reasonable opportunity to make a written submission to the auditor on the accuracy of the outgoings statement (s.47(7) RLA). financial records and the RSLA; (c) compare the annual estimates of the landlord's apportionable outgoings with the amount actually spent by the landlord; and (d) compare the total amount actually spent by the landlord with the total amounts actually spent by the landlord with the total amounts actually paid by tenants, (s.38B RSLA).
-The outgoings shown in the annual estimate and audited statement must be itemised so that the amount for each item is not > 5% of the total outgoings shown in the statement, unless the item is for: (a) a charge, levy, rate or tax payable under an Act; or (b) a particular outgoing that cannot be broken up to comply, (ss.38A(4)-(5) & 38B(4)-(5) RSLA).
-If the landlord does not give the tenant an outgoings estimate or an audited annual statement, the tenant may withhold payments in relation to apportionable outgoings until the landlord complies (s.38C RSLA). the report whether or not the amounts paid by the tenant in respect of outgoings were properly payable by the tenant and whether or not the total amount of outgoings in respect of which the tenant contributed (that is, the estimated total expenditure by the landlord on outgoings) exceeded the total amount actually expended by the landlord in respect of those outgoings during the period concerned (s.32(c) RCLA).
+VIC QLD TAS SA WA NSW ACT NT the total amount of outgoings; or (b) if outgoings are limited to rates, insurance, fire services property levies, owners corporation fees and other outgoings prescribed by regulation (none have been prescribed to date), accompanied by receipts, (ss.47(3), (5) & (6) RLA).
+When auditing the outgoings, an auditor must give the tenant a reasonable opportunity to make a written submission to the auditor on the accuracy of the outgoings statement (s.47(7) RLA). spent by the landlord; and (d) compare the total amount actually spent by the landlord with the total amounts actually paid by tenants, (s.38B RSLA).
+The outgoings shown in the annual estimate and audited statement must be itemised so that the amount for each item is not > 5% of the total outgoings shown in the statement, unless the item is for: (a) a charge, levy, rate or tax payable under an Act; or (b) a particular outgoing that cannot be broken up to comply, (ss.38A(4)-(5) & 38B(4)-(5) & 38B(4)-(5) & 38B(4)-(5) & 38B(4)-(5) & audited annual statement, the tenant may withhold payments in relation to apportionable outgoings until the landlord complies (s.38C RSLA). not the total amount of outgoings in respect of which the tenant contributed (that is, the estimated total amount actually expended by the landlord on outgoings) exceeded the total amount actually expended by the landlord in respect of those outgoings during the period concerned (s.32(c) RCLA).
 The report may be a composite report (that is, it may relate to more than one tenant) so long as each tenant to which it relates is able to determine from the report whether or not the amounts paid by the tenant in respect of outgoings were properly payable by the tenant (s.32(d) RCLA).
-A lease is taken to include provision requiring the landlord, at the request of a tenant, to give the tenant information and explanations that the tenant may reasonably require about expenditure on outgoings to which the tenant is required to contribute and the basis on which the tenant's contribution to the outgoings is determined (s.31(2) RCLA). landlord's expenditure; and (b) the total amount of estimated operating expenses for the period exceeded the total expenditure by the landlord in respect to those operating expenses, (s.12(la) RSA).
-If the landlord fails to give a statement satisfying the above requirements, the Tenant is not liable to pay the operating expenses until the landlord has complied (s.12(1d) RSA). (ss.27 & 28 RLA).
-The written outgoings statement must be accompanied by a report prepared by a registered company auditor confirming whether or not the statement correctly states the landlord's expenditure and whether or not the total amount of estimated outgoings exceeded the total actual outgoings (ss.28(1)(e) & (f) RLA).
+A lease is taken to include provision requiring the landlord, at the request of a tenant, to give the tenant information and explanations that the tenant may reasonably require about expenditure on outgoings is on which the tenant's contribution to the outgoings is determined (s.31(2) RCLA). to those operating expenses, (s.12(la) RSA).
+If the landlord fails to give a statement satisfying the above requirements, the Tenant is not liable to pay the operating expenses until the landlord has complied (s.12(1d) RSA). whether or not the statement correctly states the landlord's expenditure and whether or not the total amount of estimated outgoings exceeded the total actual outgoings (ss.28(1)(e) & (f) RLA).
 The tenant must be given the opportunity to make written submissions to the auditor on the accuracy of the landlord's proposed outgoings statement and the auditor must consider any written tenant submissions (s.28(2) and (3) RLA).
 The written outgoings statement need not be accompanied by an auditor's report if the statement does not relate to any outgoings other than: (a) land tax; (b) water; (c) sewerage and drainage rates and charges; (d) local council rates and charges; (e) insurance and strata levies, and it is accompanied by copies of proof of payment (s.28(h) RLA).
-In relation to shopping centre leases, the estimate of outgoings is to include a broken down statement of: (a) management fees; (b) cleaning costs; and (c) other prescribed particulars, (s.27(c) RLA), and the outgoings A division and of a publish. statement is to include a statement of the total: (a) management fees paid; (b) cleaning costs paid; and (c) other prescribed particulars, (s.28(b1) RLA).
-An adjustment of contribution An adjustment of estimated as against actual outgoings must take place within the earlier of: (a) 1 month after a final outgoings statement is provided; and (b) 4 months after the end of an accounting period, (s.48(3) RLA).
-In the final adjustment, the tenant is only required to pay outgoings properly and reasonably incurred by the landlord (s.48(4)(b) RLA). utions to outgoings No provision.
-A lease may provide for adjustments to be made at the end of the period for which estimated outgoings payments have been made (cl.18(5)(b) CPRT).
-An adjustment between actual and estimated expenditure must be made within 3 months after the end of each accounting period (s.33 RCLA).
-Contributions by a tenant toward, and expenditure by a landlord in respect of, repairs and maintenance are not taken into account to the extent that such contributions are paid into a sinking fund (s.33 RCLA).
-No provision.
-Adjustments for actual outgoings must be made within 1 month after an outgoings statement is issued to the tenant and must in any event take place within 4 months after the end of that period (s.29(a) RLA).
-Contributions by a tenant toward repairs and maintenance are not taken into account where such contributions are paid into a sinking fund (s.29(c) RLA).
-Adjustments for actual outgoings must be made within 3 months after the end of the relevant accounting period (s.67 LCRA).
-Adjustments for actual outgoings must be made within 1 month after an outgoings statement is issued to the tenant and must in any event take place within 4 months after the end of that period (s.41 BTA).
-Expenditure by the landlord in respect of repairs and maintenance are not taken into account where such expenditure is in respect of contributions paid into a sinking fund (s.41 BTA). sing funds f a lease requires the enant to pay for In connection with a shopping centre lease, A lease provision is void to the extent that it In a retail shopping centre lease, the If a landlord requires a tenant to pay any A written estimate must be given to a shopping A tenant cannot be required to undertake advertising or promotion of a tenant's business, but can be required to reimburse the landlord for advertising or promotion costs (s.69 RLA).
+In relation to shopping centre leases, the estimate of outgoings is to include a broken down statement of: (a) management fees; (b) cleaning costs; and

+VIC QLD TAS SA WA NSW ACT NT (c) other prescribed particulars, (s.27(c) RLA), and the outgoings statement is to include a statement of the total: (a) management fees paid; (b) cleaning costs paid; and (c) other prescribed particulars, (s.28(b1) RLA).